 Purpose of the Stillwater Program

-The Stillwater Program is researching investigational medications for different forms of epilepsy, and you or your loved one may be able to take part.
-While participants can enroll in only one investigational study at a time in the Stillwater Program, involvement in this research may contribute to a larger effort working to find alternative treatments for epilepsy.
+The Stillwater Program is researching investigational medications for different forms of epilepsy, and you or your child may be able to take part.
+Participants can enroll in only one investigational study at a time in the Stillwater Program.
+Involvement in this research may contribute to a larger effort working to find alternative treatments for epilepsy.

 Complete the questionnaire